Macroevolution | Evolutionary Biology | Functional Morphology

 I am interested in theory about adaptive radiation - how and why it occurs, what it looks like, how to detect and quantify patterns and underlying processes.
 More specifically, how different sources of ecological opportunity - extinction of competitors, evolution of a key innovation, or colonization of a novel environment - influence morphological, ecological, and species diversity.
 I mostly use phylogenetic comparative methods, but also ecology and life history, to study both model and non-model groups.
 My research principally involves cichlids, but also North American minnows and marine fishes.
-The co-evolution of form and function, particularly the oral and pharyngeal jaws, and testing classic adaptive radiation hypotheses (i.e., time-dependent diversification) are a major focus.
+The co-evolution of form and function, integration between different anatomical systems (e.g., the oral and pharyngeal jaws), and testing classic adaptive radiation hypotheses (i.e., time-dependent diversification) are a major focus.

 Read more about cichlids here.

 Thumbnail: Radiographs of several cichlids, depicting their diversity, radiographed by E.D.B. with assistance from Sandra Raredon at the Smithsonian Support Center.